 3. Briefly describe the role of taverns, the early postal system, and churches/religion in organizing resistance against the British.

-4. Analyze why the British saw Boston as a primary source of agitation against their empire.
-More information on this is spread throughout the chapter.
+4. Over the next two LO’s, analyze why the British saw Boston as a primary source of agitation against their empire.

 5. Analyze the connection between the “Destruction of the Tea” and the American Revolutionary War.

 - Refresh yourself on the term mercantilism from Chapter 2.
 How might one argue that the Burning of the Gaspee, Pine Tree Riots, and Boston Tea Destruction were really protests, more broadly, against British mercantilism?

 - Describe why the Quebec Act of 1774 angered colonists along the eastern seaboard.
 Explain how the crackdown against Massachusetts, intended to teach other colonies a lesson, instead galvanized rebel support in Virginia and helped unify colonial-wide resistance.

 - Briefly describe early military action in New England and Canada.

 - How might an older, wiser King George III have diffused this conflict?

 6. Define Whig and summarize how British Whigs contributed to the American Revolution.
 Who was the most famous Anglo-American Whig pamphleteer that contributed directly to the rebellion?
 What were his arguments?
 There is more on Whigs in the section below on the Declaration.